charleslemaire0/TeenAstro/TeenAstroMainUnit/Commands.md

 | `:GXRB#` | Get backlash take-up rate. | `long#` |
 | `:GXRD#` | Get default rate index. | `0`–`4#` |
 | `:GXRX#` | Get max slew rate. | `int#` |

+Current and stored tracking rates (RA/Dec/HA) are included in the **:GXAS#** packet only; there are no separate get commands for them.

 ### Limits (user)
 | Syntax | Description | Returns |